GregariousMammal/Main-Site/_merchandise/social-technology.md

     link: http://www.redbubble.com/people/chrischinchilla/works/21385229-gregarious-mammal-social-technology
 ---

 I created this for a test run of promotional stickers.
+A plain chinchilla face with the company logo.